sosprz/nettemp_client/README.md

 https://kamami.pl/wycofane-z-oferty/559377-nettemp-pi-hat-modul-nettemp-dla-komputera-raspberry-pi.html

 This specific HAT appears to be discontinued from that supplier.
-If you need the same functionality today, you can use any compatible DS2482 I2C-to-1-Wire bridge breakout (for example modules labeled DS2482-800) or run multiple DS18B20 sensors directly on the Pi's 1-Wire GPIO (if wiring allows).
+If you need the same functionality today, you can use any compatible DS2482 I2C-to-1-Wire bridge breakout (for example modules labeled DS2482-800) or run multiple DS18B20 sensors directly on the Pi\'s 1-Wire GPIO (if wiring allows).

 To enable DS2482 support in this client, set `ds2482: true` under `w1_kernel` in `drivers_config.yaml` (example above).
 The driver will attempt to initialize the DS2482 bridge on startup.